 - 1-2 hot green chillies, chopped

 - 2 tsp coriander seeds

 - Roast the cumin, ajowan and coriander seeds in a pan until they change colour but do not burn, and then cool and crush them.
 The spices will now have a better flavour and aroma.

-- Put the onion, potato, carrot and banana in a large bowl and add the green chillies, ground chilli, fresh coriander, lemon juice, cumin and ajowan.
+- Put the onion, potato and carrot in a large bowl and add the green chillies, ground chilli, fresh coriander, lemon juice, cumin and ajowan.
 Sift the chickpea flour with the salt into a bowl.

 - Heat plenty of oil in a deep pan but do not let it get too hot.